 You can use Teachable if you want to sell video courses.
 Your students will have a dedicated course members area and a community system to ask questions and interact with each other.
 If you only want to sell eBooks, you can use SendOwl which lets you sell your digital products and eBooks for free.

 You can also monetize your DIY blog by selling physical products.
 With this approach, you create and sell physical goods, such as handcrafted jewelry or arts and crafts supplies.
 You can also sell your products through Etsy.

 This is an effective way to make money from your blog, as it is much easier to create and sell physical products than digital ones.

-If you have any service that you can offer, you can list them in your DIY blog and promote it in your blog posts.
+If you have any services that you can offer, you can list them in your DIY blog and promote them in your blog posts.
 You will get a list of qualified leads that you can work with.